contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For information about who may perform or participate in an ordinance or blessing, see the instructions in [chapter 18](18-priesthood-ordinances-and-blessings.md) for each ordinance and blessing.

-#### 38.2.1.2 Translating and Interpreting Ordinances and Blessings
+#### 38.2.1.2 Translating or Interpreting Ordinances and Blessings

-If necessary, a presiding officer may ask a priesthood holder to translate or interpret orally an ordinance or blessing into a language that the recipient understands.
-If a priesthood holder is not available, a presiding officer may ask a capable man or woman to do the translation.
+If necessary, a presiding officer may ask a priesthood holder to orally translate or interpret an ordinance or blessing into a language that the recipient understands, including sign language.
+If a priesthood holder is not available, a presiding officer may ask a capable man or woman to do the oral translation into a language that the recipient understands, including sign language.

-A presiding officer may also ask a priesthood holder to interpret an ordinance or blessing if the recipient is deaf or hearing impaired.
-If a priesthood holder is not available, a presiding officer may ask a capable man or woman to do the interpretation.

 For information about translation and sign language interpretation of patriarchal blessings, see [38.2.12.4](38-church-policies-and-guidelines.md#382124-translation-of-patriarchal-blessings) and [38.2.12.5](38-church-policies-and-guidelines.md#382125-sign-language-interpretation-of-patriarchal-blessings).